Wait, an 2018 iPhone delay already?

-If the rumors are true, you'll be losing that dongle before you open the box of this year's iPhones.
+If the rumors are true, you'll be losing that headphone dongle before you open the box of this year's iPhones.
 According to a Barclays report note published by MacRumors Apple will not include a Lightning-to-3.5mm Headphone Jack Adapter in the box of the 2018 iPhones.
-The company has included this dongle free of charge since it removed the headphone jack on the iPhone 7 and iPhone 7 Plus.
+The company has included this dongle for free with the purchase of an iPhone since it removed the headphone jack on the iPhone 7 and iPhone 7 Plus.

 The phones also included a set Lightning EarPods alongside the charger in the box, but this time Apple is also rumored to be swapping out the wall charger and cable for a USB-C to Lightning fast-charging option.
 Users still hoping to use 3.5mm headphones with these new phones would have to purchase the adapter separately from Apple for $9, £9 and AU12.